hrbrmstr/statebins/cran-comments.md

 * fix issues identified by CRAN
 * compatibility with new ggplot2

+## FIXED the DESCRIPTION error noted by Kurt

 ## ALSO NOTE that these words are *not* mis-spelled.

   Cartogram (3:19)